Teck Cominco smelter: Overview

 The original Trail smelter for the nearby Rossland mines, was founded by the American mining engineer F. Augustus Heinze (1869 – 1914) who had already built a smelter in Butte, Montana.
 In 1896, Heinze initially incorporated his smelting and mining company in the United States and then in Canada.
 Within a period of 4 years, Heinze owned the "smelter, mining interests, railway lines, railway charters, and associated land grants."
 Walter Hull Aldridge (b.
-1867), an American mining and metallurgical engineer, took a position with the president of the Canadian Pacific Railroad (CPR), Sir William Van Horne, to negotiate a deal with Heinze.
+1867), an American mining and metallurgical engineer, took a position with the president of the Canadian Pacific Railway (CPR), Sir William Van Horne, to negotiate a deal with Heinze.
 Under Aldridge's direction, the CPR's mining interests were incorporated under the name of the Consolidated Mining & Smelting Company, then known as the Consolidated or CM&S. At that time, Consolidated "controlled many of British Columbia's largest lead, silver, gold and copper mines, as well as the large reduction works at Trail."

 In 1910, CM&S anticipated the decline of its Rossland mines and purchased the lead-zinc ore-rich Sullivan Mine.
 At that time, it was difficult to smelt ore from the Sullivan mine because of the presence of iron sulphide.
 A metallurgist from Ontario, Randolphe 'Ralph' William Diamond who was hired by Consolidated, developed the process known as differential flotation that separated minerals by letting them "float" by "sticking to bubbles formed in certain mixtures of chemicals and oils".
 This ground-breaking technology increased production at the Sullivan Mine making it profitable for decades.
 It required a "long-term stable workforce" not just itinerant workers; mining towns grew around the mines and smelter.
-While 1924, was a peak year in terms of production, by 1927, sulphur dioxide (SO2) emissions from the smelter had contaminated the vegetation and the land the Columbia River valley in Washington State.
+While 1924, was a peak year in terms of production, by 1927, sulphur dioxide (SO2) emissions from the smelter had contaminated the vegetation and the land of the Columbia River valley in Washington State.
 Damages were estimated at $350,000 by the International Joint Commission in 1927.